BLUF (fetishism): History

-BLUF began as an Internet site in 1997 from Montreal, Canada but has evolved to a series of in-person meets and events regularly scheduled in European and North American cities.
-Members frequently plan vacation time around, and travel to, international meetings.
-A majority of members live in northern Europe, primarily Belgium, Denmark, Finland, France, Germany, Ireland, the Netherlands, the United Kingdom and Sweden, but members are found in North America, Asia, Central America, South America and Africa.

-BLUF started in October 1997 as a simple HTML-based website for men into full leather uniforms.
-According to the founder, I was living in Montreal then and I had just discovered the joys of Internet.
+BLUF started as a simple HTML-based Internet site in October 1997 in Montreal, Canada.
+It was founded by Dutchman Leon Jacobs as a club for men into breeches and/or leather uniforms:

+I was living in Montreal then and I had just discovered the joys of Internet.
 I joined Leather Navigator, which at that time was the only internet platform for leather men.
 Being disappointed with the absence of any kind of dress code, I started BLUF.
 I contacted a few friends by email, sent postcards to others (not everybody had a computer in those days), and informed them about the new club.
 Some of them joined.
 At the beginning, almost all new members were American.
 I had met quite a few at parties in Canada and the U.S. Not many Europeans had internet access then.
 The site consisted in those days of a picture gallery, a list of members, a list of admirers (for those that couldn't meet the dress code requirements), an online magazine and (a little later) a forum.
 Access was free.
 The cost of the server was covered by me.
 I was the webmaster and maintained the site.
 In September 1998, the first BLUF party was held during Folsom Weekend at the Loading Dock in San Francisco.
 Although we only had about 150 members then, the party became a huge success and is still remembered as one of the best in BLUF history.
-Around November 1998, the first in a series of BLUF parties was held in London.
-Many guys from the UK joined as a result.

-In 1999 I moved back to Amsterdam, and in autumn, closed down the site because of financial problems.
-Some of the members got together and convinced me to re-open the site and give members the opportunity to donate money to keep the site running.
-Around the same time, I restricted access to the BLUF public picture galleries through an age verification system (AdultCheck, now ManCheck).
-This brought in enough money to pay the bills and for a while even provided some pocket money.
-More Europeans joined the club.
-Slowly, the emphasis shifted from North America to Europe.